Elena CampbellAssociate Director of Research, Advocacy & Policy

 At the CIJ Elena oversees a program of research which predominantly focuses on family violence.
 Within this program, the CIJ has developed particular knowledge in the area of perpetrator interventions, as well as in the value and operation of Intervention Orders and other court processes which attempt to respond to family violence.
 In this capacity, Elena has lead projects for Government departments and courts, to support the implementation of recommendations from Victoria’s Royal Commission into Family Violence.
 Elena is also involved in ANROWS funded projects focusing on interventions with perpetrators of family violence.
 In particular, Elena is leading the ground-breaking PIPA Project – Positive Interventions for Perpetrators of Adolescent violence in the home – which brings together the CIJ’s emphasis on addressing family violence with its focus on ensuring that the justice system functions as a positive intervention in people’s lives.

 Previously Elena worked as a legal adviser and staffer in the Victorian Government for over a decade.
-Elena has also been employed as a consultant for a range of social policy and justice organisations, including the Australian Human Rights Commission, focusing on gender discrimination.
-Elena sits on a number of advisory bodies in relation to family violence and also oversees the production of much of the CIJ’s written publications.
+Elena has also been employed as a consultant for a range of social policy and justice organisations, including the Australian Human Rights Commission, and sits on a number of advisory bodies in relation to family violence.